vectordotdev/vector/website/docs/setup/installation/containers/docker.md

 ---
-title: Install Vector On Docker
+title: Use Vector On Docker
 sidebar_label: Docker
 description: Using Vector on Docker
 ---